 Your work will be judged on concept - is the idea clear, original and inspiring, does it fit the identity of the charity and will it appeal to readers of de Volkskrant - and execution - is it solid and does it have stopping power.

-Yes, the winning entry will be produced in collaboration with de Persgroep and other professionals.
+Yes, the winning entry will be produced in collaboration with de Persgroep.
 We have reserved a set budget for this and will discuss details with the winner.

-The winning work will be placed in de Volkskrant as a full page on a Saturday in December.
+The winning work will be placed in de Volkskrant as a full page in December.
 A good time for charities to do business (New Year's resolutions and stuff).

 The winner gets an exclusive full page interview in de Volkskrant in December.
 We will discuss details with the winners.

-We will send the winning work to Cannes Lions 2014.
+We will send the winning work to Cannes Lions.
 We will take care of the costs for submitting the work.